workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user-group.md

 The builtin steps `init` and `done` are always part of a workflow and mark the begin and end of the workflow.
-Three other builtin steps are being used here that are almost always part of the create workflow:
+Three other builtin steps are being used here that are almost always part of a create workflow:

 *   **store_process_subscription**

-    The orchestrator keeps track of all processes, workflows that have been run to create, modify or terminate a subscription, so there is an administrative trail of what happened to which subscription and when.
+    The orchestrator executes a workflow in a process, and keeps track of all workflows that have been run to create, modify or terminate a subscription, so there is an administrative trail of what happened to each subscription and when.
 This step is used to enter this information into the database.
     The argument `Target.CREATE` indicates that this is a create workflow.
 The reason that this step is not the first step directly after `init` is because we need to know the subscription ID that is not yet known at that point in the workflow.

 *   **set_status**

-    At the end of the workflow, after the subscription has been created and the interaction with all OSS and BSS was successfully finished, the subscription state is set to `SubscriptionLifecycle.ACTIVE`.
+    At the end of the workflow, after the subscription has been created, and the interaction with all OSS and BSS was successfully finished, the subscription state is set to `SubscriptionLifecycle.ACTIVE`.
+From this moment on the modify and terminate workflows can be started on this subscription.

 *   **resync**